simolus3/sqlite3.dart/sqlite3_native_assets/README.md

       # Your options here
 ```

-> [!NOTE]
-> As of 2025-04-10, support for user-defines in native assets is a _very_ recent feature
-> that's still being rolled out to Flutter and Dart SDKs.

 ### Configuring SQLite sources

 By default, `sqlite3_native_assets` will download and compile SQLite.
 It's possible to customize: